-Owners are cautioned that it is unwise to insert brushes of a grade other than that supplied with the machine, or to change the tension springs.
-The arrangement provided has been made only after many years' experience, and will be found to give the best results and the longest life.
+the machine, or to change the tension springs.
+The arrangement provided has been made only after many years' experience, and will be found to give the best results and the longest way out of service sessential to run with the switch in the "OFF" position.